Dynamic Workflows: Destination Schema is Derived from a Schema Feature

 Introduction

 This type of workflow dynamically creates the output schema using list attributes.
 In FME, list attributes allow a single attribute to store multiple values.
-Dynamic writers check the first feature of each incoming feature type for the presence of a specific list attribute, which it then uses to generate the output schema.
+Dynamic writers check the first feature of each incoming feature type for the presence of a specific list attribute, which they then use to generate the output schema.

 In this example, a workspace translates city park datasets to the MapInfo TAB format with a new schema.
 This schema should include park name information and remove everything else.
-In a standard dynamic workflow, like in the previous examples in this tutorial series, the output schema would mirror the input dataset, which is not what is needed in this case.
+In a standard dynamic workflow, as in the previous examples in this tutorial series, the output schema would mirror the input dataset, which is not needed in this case.

 Workspace and Data